ghoulmann/cs-curriculum/year_2.rst

 * work with variables and various forms of input and output;
 * evaluate alternative algorithms and designs to solve a single problem
 * detect and correct errors in algorithms and programs
+* Describe our current understanding of the connections between participatory culture and civic engagement, including the relationship between the digital divide and the participation gap [Jenkins]
+* Comprehend the framework of basic social skills and cultural skills associated with the new media literacies [Jenkins]